 Robert Hughes, Jr.

 Robby Hughes is the founder of Hughes and Associates in Lawrenceville, Georgia.
-A top-rated, award-winning lawyer with over 28 years of legal experience, Robby represents a diverse range of clients throughout the greater Atlanta metro region and surrounding areas with legal needs involving probate and trust litigation, estate administration, estate planning, business law, commercial litigation, civil litigation and wrongful death.
+A top-rated, award-winning lawyer with over 28 years of legal experience, Robby represents a diverse range of clients throughout the greater Atlanta metro region and surrounding areas with legal needs involving probate and trust litigation, estate administration, estate planning, and wrongful death.

 A practical and sensible attorney, Robby has earned a reputation for identifying potential problems his clients may face and offering the solid, straightforward advice clients need to make the best-informed decisions on the matters that affect their cases.
 A former business owner himself, he understands the unique struggles and concerns small-business owners can experience, and he strives to be the attorney his clients can rely on to help identify risks and ways to avoid costly mistakes when running their companies.